silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 The log file will be relative to the main index.php file path (default: inside public/), so "../silverstripe.log" will create a file in your project root.

+[notice]
+You will need to make sure the user running the php process has write access to the log file, wherever you choose to put it.
+[/notice]

 The `info` argument provides the minimum level to start logging at.

 ### Disabling the default handler